Four out of 11 players are Indians.

-The T20I flavour has become a big part of cricket and the last year too witnessed some high-octane action across multiple short-format contests.
-There was also the Asia Cup 2025 which the Men in Blue won.
+The T20I flavour has become a big part of cricket, and the last year witnessed some high-octane action across multiple short-format contests.
 Let’s check the Men’s T20I team of the year 2025 and the top performers in the format who made the cut.

+There was also the Asia Cup 2025, which the Men in Blue won.
 All in all, the year witnessed several top performances, with a few familiar names again stealing the headlines, while some players left a massive impact and exceeded expectations.

-David’s numbers at No.5 are lethal, with a strike rate over 200, making him a beast in the middle order of T20I team of the year.
+David’s numbers at No.5 are lethal, with a strike rate over 200, making him a beast in the middle order of the T20I team of the year.
 He is the best bet to tackle the middle and death overs.

 ALSO READ: